Mystique (character): Krakoan Era

-Mystique is sent in with a team of X-Men to stop the launch by the anti-mutant Orchis organization to activate Mother Mold, an incredibly powerful Master Mold made to make other Master Molds that will lead to the Nimrod generation.
+Mystique is sent in with a team of X-Men to stop the launch by the anti-mutant organization Orchis to activate Mother Mold, an incredibly powerful Master Mold made to make other Master Molds that will lead to the Nimrod generation.
 While they succeed, the whole team is killed in the raid, to then be resurrected on Krakoa.

-Mystique is sent on a last-ditch mission to detonate a singularity bomb inside the Orchis base before Orchis leader Dr. Alia Gregor completes her own Nimrod prototype, in exchange for moving the resurrection of Destiny to the front.
+Mystique is sent on a last-ditch mission to detonate a singularity bomb inside the Orchis base before Orchis leader Alia Gregor completes her own Nimrod prototype, in exchange for moving the resurrection of Destiny to the front.
 The mission ends in failure, with only the Nimrod containing Alia's husband's mind being destroyed.
 A back-up Nimrod is nevertheless still functioning.
 This leads to Magneto and Professor X forbidding Destiny's resurrection—it is heavily implied they had no intention of ever doing this due to her being a threat to Moira McTaggert—and Mystique remembering a promise Destiny made to burn down Krakoa if such an event occurred.

 Powers and abilities

 Mystique is a mutant shapeshifter with the ability to molecularly shift the formation of her biological cells at will to change her appearance and thereby assume the form of other humans and animals.
 She can also alter her voice to duplicate exactly that of another person.
+It was recently expanded upon that Mystique achieves shapeshifting by an ability to "rewrite every disgusting trace of sapiens code if she has to" and does not merely shift skin.
+Mystique has an instinctive command over cells, hormones and ribosomes, which qualifies her as a gene-shaper.

 Originally, it was clearly stated that Mystique's powers were limited to appearances only; she could not assume the powers of the people she morphed into or alter her body to adapt to different situations.
-Additionally she could not change her overall body mass when taking on the appearance of a person larger or smaller, but due to subsequent enhancements she has stated that her body mass is not fixed and can change when she does.
+Additionally, she could not change her overall body mass when taking on the appearance of a person larger or smaller, but due to subsequent enhancements she has stated that her body mass is not fixed and can change when she does.
+It is unclear if some of the unknowns about her abilities were because she is secretive, or because memory tampering affected her understanding of some of them; especially because she admittedly does not claim to know the science behind them all.

 Her body is not limited to purely organic appearances: She also has the ability to create the appearance of clothes and other materials out of her own body, including items such as glasses, zippers, identity cards, handbags and even test tubes.
 Mystique is shown in at least one instance transforming a metallic part of her costume into a functioning blaster pistol.
-Whether this is a function of her powers or the costume piece itself, is unclear.

-As a shape-shifter, Mystique is able to constantly alter and rejuvenate her body's cells and thereby retain her youthful appearance despite having lived for over one hundred years.
+As a shapeshifter, Mystique is able to constantly alter and rejuvenate her body's cells, thus preventing her body from aging.
+Thus, even though she has lived for over one hundred years, she is still youthful and in her physical prime.